tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 In the cold light of morning, I realised that there was no *To Let* sign outside the house and the bedrooms were all full of stuff.
 Clearly the students that lived here had gone away for Summer Recess and would no doubt be back in time for Autumn Term.

-I found this old laptop in the bottom of one of the students’ cupboards and set about looking for updates on Rose and the murders.
+I found this old laptop in the bottom of one of the students’ cupboards and set about looking for updates on Rose and the killings.
 There was nothing on any of the local news sites or on social media, I couldn't find word of the murders anywhere.

 I didn't get any updates until three days later when Alex started posting short stories on her personal blog.
 They contained cryptic messages to me that were lawfully vague (and pretentious) enough for her to maintain plausible deniability.
 Alex was obviously being watched by the police, just as I thought she would be.

 *…and so the thorny rose wilted, wilted but did not expire.
-It cast its wicked seed to the wind so it might spawn again in pastures new…*
+It cast its wicked seed to the wind so that it might spawn again in pastures new…*

 I shot that monster in the heart.
 I don't understand how she even survived, let alone escaped.
 And did she escape from the warehouse before the police got there like I did?
 Or did she escape from custody, or perhaps from the hospital?
 Maybe some of [MM’s research](https://www.reddit.com/user/mediamusing/comments/x3xxf0/potential_rose_evidence/) holds [a clue](https://www.reddit.com/user/mediamusing/comments/x41e6i/rose_blog/) as to how she managed it.
-I really don't know what to think.

 Whatever the answer, ever since reading Alex's first story I have been afraid for my life, certain that Rose would be hunting me.
 But, after writing everything down and clearing my head, I'm not so sure.
 Rose made such an effort to frame me, surely killing me after all that would be pointless?
 Maybe I'm just being naïve.